borkdude/blog/posts/oss-updates-jul-aug-2025.md

 Of course, none of this happens in isolation.
 I’m deeply grateful to the community and the sponsors who make this work sustainable: Clojurists Together, Roam Research, Nextjournal, Nubank, and many other companies and individuals.
 Every bit of support means I can keep refining these tools, fixing edge cases, and thinking about the long-term direction.

-Here are updates about the projects/libraries I've worked on in the last two months in detail, 21 in total!
+Here are updates about the projects/libraries I've worked on in the last two months in detail.

 - [babashka](https://github.com/babashka/babashka): native, fast starting Clojure interpreter for scripting.
   - Bump clojure to `1.12.2`